Welcome welcomeee

 I never want to do that again.

-I never want to fight harder than someone for what we should both equally want.
+Fight harder than someone for what we should both equally want.

 but back to me.